excode/mx-offer/README..md

 ![image](https://user-images.githubusercontent.com/4152357/161098016-c5132317-cedd-457c-96a6-848fd3d9f2be.png)

-##From the front when you click the "Grab a offer" it will add a random offer and store the record in Transaction table##
+## From the frontend when you click the "Grab a offer" it will add a random offer and store the record in Transaction table##